 Decide between two sustainable approaches.
 Cycling: use for 5 days, stop for 2, repeat.
 Accept temporary withdrawal and cognitive fog but maintain effectiveness.
 Steady daily use: accept lower per-dose benefit but eliminate withdrawal and maintain consistent daily performance.
 Neither choice is objectively better.
 It depends on your schedule flexibility, tolerance for withdrawal discomfort, and whether the lower baseline cognitive benefit of steady use still meets your performance needs.

-Once you have identified these three parameters, you have a personalized caffeine strategy that beats generic advice and magazine articles.
+Once you have identified your tolerance ceiling, your genetics-based cutoff time, and your tolerance-reset frequency, you have a personalized caffeine strategy that beats generic advice.
 You are no longer following what works for the average person.
 You are following what works for your specific neurobiology, genetics, and schedule demands.

 The afternoon crash cycle and how to escape it